ramayzoraiz/p012-resnet-v1-v1_5-v2-models/README.md

 # p012-resnet-v1-v1_5-v2-models
-This repo contains scripts that generate resnet models (v1, v1.5, v2) using both tensorflow and pytorch frameworks.
+This repo contains python modules(files) that generate resnet models (v1, v1.5, v2) using both tensorflow and pytorch frameworks.
+Models ResNet18v1, Resnet34v1, ResNet34v2, ResNet50v1, ResNet50v1.5 and ResNet50v2 are generated using these modules.
 ## Repo Files Info
 In tensorflow, [tf_resnet.py](tf_resnet.py) contains 4 functions for the implementation of renets with any layers and versions.
 ResNet18, 34, 50 model generation functions have been made using 4 functions but you can easily make functions for resnet 101 or number of layers of your choice. \
 Similarly in pytorch, [torch_resnet.py](torch_resnet.py) contains 3 classes from which you can make different layers and versions of ResNet.
 As a example, ResNet18, 34, 50 model generation functions are made using 3 classes. \